Course Delivery Policy

 The following principles frame the delivery of all AC courses of study:

-- equity and clarity of course content, assessment, workload, learning experience and outcomes across all delivery modes;
+- equity and clarity of course content, assessment, workload, learning experience and outcomes across all delivery modes and delivery sites;

 - common learning management system;

 - timely and appropriate support of AC personnel and tutors;